cezepte/Order-Management-System/README.md

 # Order Management System
+## Description
 ### Basic order management system for small businesses and your local activity.
 Simple and easy to use as well as to install.
+This tool allows you to:
+- store all of your orders in one place
+- keep track of your finances
+- store all of your clients and contractors data
+- administrate your employees accounts
+- make simple invoices
 ## Installation process
 ### 1. Create database
 Go to your database administration tool such as phpmyadmin and create new database which will be used to store all of your data from the app